jepetersohn/phase-3-guide/README.md

 form "I spend 3 hours on this one bug" true, ask for help.
 You may be struggling with code which relies on a broken mental model.

+## On Interruption

+Developers' time is valuable and in the real world you will work alone much more than you will work paired.
+Your business value proposition (i.e. that you generate more revenue than you cost) requires that you generate value efficiently; this expectation holds for all of your peers as well.
+Please have some politness and respect for your interlocutor's time e.g.:

+> "Hey Irene, I see you're staring off into space, can you explain to me what this method does?"

+Shouting something that's on the top of your mind to someone who has headphones in may result them losing their focus.
+Assuming that other peoples' time and attention is yours is flat-out rude and is not tolerated professionally.
+Be willing to accept deferral and to defer.
+It's not saying "I don't like you" or "I don't know," it's saying I'll be more receptive to you in just a little bit.
+Respect this.

+Incidentally, those whom you would interact with will be much more willing to help you a second time if you ask focused questions and write things down.

 ## Conclusion

 - Don't be attached to your code, my job is to be critical and opinionated :)